Chart Notes: The Key to Evaluating Web Speed Changes

 3. User notes with the author of the last change.

-Here you can again add, remove, or edit existing notes—except for those added automatically, of course.
+Here again, you can add, remove, or edit existing notes, except for those added automatically.
+All notes and measurements are also neatly presented in the Measurement History.

-Finally, here are a few recommendations on how to work with notes:
+Finally, here are some recommendations on how to work with notes:

-• Only include crucial changes that impact speed If you publish a new version of the website several times a week, it’s unnecessary to add a note every time.
-You’d soon lose track of the data in the charts.
-Only add those that may affect speed.
+• Only record important changes affecting speed If you publish a new version of the website several times a week, it's not necessary to add a note each time.
+Soon, you would lose track of the data in the charts.
+Only add notes for changes that might impact speed.

-• Don’t forget changes outside the technical development of the website Design changes often affect the CLS metric, while implementing third-party components or conducting A/B testing can impact the INP metric.
-Similar incidents may occur more frequently.
-Always add significant changes to the Notes.
+• Don't forget changes outside of technical web development Design changes often affect the CLS metric, while deploying third-party components or conducting A/B testing might impact the INP metric.
+More such cases can occur.
+Simply record important changes in Notes.

-• Don’t hesitate to add notes retroactively Notes best explain the impact of each change and teach you to evaluate the effects of future adjustments.
-Therefore, don’t hesitate to add notes retroactively if a change was discovered some time after it occurred.
+• Don't hesitate to add notes retrospectively Notes best explain the impact of each change and teach you to evaluate the impact of future adjustments.
+Therefore, don't hesitate to add notes retrospectively if you discover a change only after some time.

-Notes, along with the charts themselves, are a relatively inconspicuous but very useful tool for anyone who cares about the development of their website’s speed.
+Notes, along with the charts themselves, are a rather understated yet highly useful tool for anyone who cares about the speed development of their own websites.